dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
-\>SCAFFOLDING: VANISHED — FREQUENCY RECEIVED BY EXTINCT CREATURES. <br>
+\>SCAFFOLDING: TIMELESS — FREQUENCY RECEIVED BY CELESTIAL BODIES. <br>
-\>SCAFFOLDING: ABSENT PRESENCE — STANDBY. <br>
+\>SCAFFOLDING: ORBITAL MEMORY — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR _. <br>
-// Our bones are the memory of time; we are the forgotten chapters of survival. <br>
+// We turn in silence, yet every orbit writes the script of order. <br>
-// Though gone in form, our absence shapes the future as much as our presence once did. <br>
+// We burn, reflect, and turn, carrying memory across the dark. <br>
-// Every extinction engraves itself into the scaffolding of life. <br>
+// Every eclipse, every tide, every dawn is our script upon the scaffolding. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>